 Heart attack and stroke

-Evenity can increase your risk for heart attack and stroke.
+Evenity can increase your risk of heart attack and stroke.
 It can also increase your risk for death due to a cardiovascular (heart or blood vessel) problem.
-In fact, Evenity has a
+In fact, Evenity has a boxed warning for these side effects.
+A boxed warning is the most serious warning from the Food and Drug Administration (FDA).

-You should not take Evenity if you’ve had a heart attack or stroke in the past year.
+Your doctor will not prescribe Evenity if you’ve had a heart attack or stroke in the past year.
 And if you have any risk factors for cardiovascular problems, talk with your doctor about whether Evenity is right for you.
 These risk factors include hypertension (high blood pressure), diabetes, smoking, and obesity.

 Call 911 or your local emergency number if you have symptoms of a heart attack or stroke while taking Evenity.
 These symptoms may include: